lululxvi/deepxde/docs/demos/diffusion_1d_resample.rst

     initializer = "Glorot uniform"
     net = dde.maps.FNN(layer_size, activation, initializer)

 Now, we have the PDE problem and the network.
 We bulid a ``Model`` and choose the optimizer and learning rate.
-We then train the model for 10000 iterations.
+We then train the model for 2000 iterations.
+The training points for PDE losses are resampled for every 100 periods.

 .. code-block:: python

    model = dde.Model(data, net)
+   resampler = dde.callbacks.PDEResidualResampler(period=100)
    model.compile("adam", lr=0.001, metrics=["l2 relative error"])
-    losshistory, train_state = model.train(epochs=10000)
+   losshistory, train_state = model.train(epochs=2000, callbacks=[resampler])

 We also save and plot the best trained result and loss history.